 But the most basic problem the masses of young people face is the fact that imperialism is unable to offer them a life with a purpose.
-Years in a factory or some other job making some capitalist richer, or devoting their life to raising a family and keeping house, fighting to stay ahead of debt and with nothing to offer their own children except life in a system based on exploitation and oppression-this is the future that the bourgeoisie offers the youth.
+Years in a factory or some other job making some capitalist richer, or devoting their life only to raising a family and keeping house, fighting to stay ahead of debt and with nothing to offer their own children except life in a system based on exploitation and oppression -this is the future that the bourgeoisie offers the youth.
 It is no wonder that many young people fall prey to the corruption pushed by the bourgeoisie-seeking answers in mystic faiths or escape in drugs and cynicism.

 There is only one path that offers youth a genuine opportunity to put to use its enthusiasm, its innovativeness, its daring and its determination to change the world-proletarian revolution.
 Here and only here will they genuinely find a life with a purpose.
+To enable the proletariat to fully utilize these qualities of youth, and to systematically channel them toward proletarian revolution, the Party actively works to build and lead a communist youth organization, based mainly among working class youth.
+The development of this organization will make vital contributions to the revolutionary struggle.